Ophthalmology - the study of diseases of the eye.

 Tonometry

 Tonometry is a method used to measure the pressure inside the eye using a tonometer.
-Eye pressure is an important indicator of eye health, especially in connection with glaucoma, where elevated pressure can damage the optic nerve.
-A pressure that is too high or too low can also be a symptom of other eye disorders.
-When performing tonometry, positioning and handling of the instrument is critical to obtaining accurate measurements.
-Some tonometers require touching the surface of the eye, while others measure the pressure without direct contact.
+Eye pressure is an important indicator of eye health, especially in the context of glaucoma, where elevated pressure can damage the optic nerve.
+Pressure that is too high or too low can also be a symptom of other eye conditions.
+When performing tonometry, positioning and handling of the instrument are crucial to obtaining accurate measurements.
+Some tonometers require touching the surface of the eye, while others measure pressure without direct contact.

 Fluorescein

-Fluorescein test is a diagnostic method that uses a special dye to detect wounds or damage to the cornea.
-When fluorescein is applied to the eye, it attaches to damaged tissue and lights up when illuminated with blue light.
-This makes it easier to identify wounds, tears or foreign bodies on the cornea, which is particularly useful in the case of injuries or infections.
-The method is quick and painless, and is often used when damage to the surface of the eye is suspected.
+Fluorescein testing is a diagnostic method that uses a special dye to detect wounds or damage to the cornea.
+When fluorescein is applied to the eye, it sticks to damaged tissue and lights up when illuminated with blue light.
+This makes it easier to identify wounds, tears, or foreign bodies on the cornea and is especially useful in cases of injury or infection.
+The method is quick and painless and is often used when there is suspicion of damage to the surface of the eye.

 Slit lamp

 A slit lamp is an advanced optical instrument that functions as a mobile microscope for detailed examinations of the outer and inner parts of the eye.
-With the slit lamp, the eyelid, cornea and parts of the eye's internal structures, such as the iris and lens, can be seen in detail.
-The strong light source combined with the microscope makes it possible to assess small structures and detect any damage or disease.
-The use of the slit lamp requires special training, and a lot of practice is necessary to master the technique.
+The slit lamp allows the eyelid, cornea, and parts of the eye's internal structures such as the iris and lens to be seen in detail.
+The strong light source combined with the microscope makes it possible to examine small structures and detect any damage or disease.
+The use of the slit lamp requires special training and a lot of practice is necessary to master the technique.

 Ophthalmoscope

-The ophthalmoscope is an instrument designed to examine the retina and other structures at the back of the eye.
+An ophthalmoscope is an instrument designed to examine the retina and other structures at the back of the eye.
 There are different types of ophthalmoscopes, including direct and indirect varieties.
-Often, the veterinarian will use a lamp on the head along with a magnifying glass in front of the eye being examined, which provides a detailed image of the retina.
-This examination can reveal signs of diseases such as retinal detachment, tumours, or diabetes-related changes.
+Often, the veterinarian will use a head lamp along with a magnifying glass in front of the eye being examined, which provides a detailed image of the retina.
+This examination can reveal signs of diseases such as retinal detachment, tumors, or diabetes-related changes.